-Any head of household, spouse or co-head of household legally employed in a long-term part-time capacity.
-The head of household, spouse or co-head of household must work for wages, commissions or other consideration of value and have been so gainfully employed for at least 12 consecutive months prior to the date of preapplication except for mitigating circumstances, such as lay-off, business closure, or regular seasonal employment.
+- (a) Any head of household, spouse or co-head of household legally employed by an employer in a full-time capacity.
+The head of household, spouse or co-head of household must work for wages, commissions or other consideration of value and have been so gainfully employed after the date of application. - (b) The head of household, spouse or co-head of household must demonstrate full-time employment for at least 12 consecutive months prior to the date of the pre-application and the date of placement except for mitigating circumstances, such as lay-off, business closure, or regular seasonal employment.